Verified Retrofits for In-Use Off-Road Diesel Vehicles

 Only Level 2 (reduces PM by at least 50 percent) or Level 3 VDECS that have been verified by ARB for your engine and application will provide credit toward the off-road reguation (except in limited situations for experimental devices).
 Once you decide that VDECS may be a compliance option you wish to pursue, the first step is to determine which VDECS are verified for your off-road engines.
-You may examine the applicability in the table above to see which devices may be appropriate.
 Alternatively, the VDECS database allows fleets to search for verified devices by entering the engine family name, or by listing the engine model year, manufacturer, and displacement.

 After reviewing the available VDECS, the next step is contacting the appropriate manufacturer(s) to get a list of installers, or contacting an installation facility from our online list.
 The installers may need to data log your engine, perform an inspection to see if mounting the device is feasible, and discuss additional options with you.
 In some cases, even though the device is verified for your engine, the installer will not be able to perform the installation (due to exhaust temperature, vehicle structure, or safety concerns).